1995 NCAA Division I men's golf championship

 The 1995 NCAA Division I Men's Golf Championships were contested at the 56th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Ohio State University Golf Club in Columbus, Ohio.
+The tournament was held at the Ohio State University Golf Club (Scarlet course) in Columbus, Ohio from May 31 – June 3.

 Oklahoma State won the team championship, the Cowboys' eighth NCAA title and first since 1991.
-Oklahoma State defeated defending champions Stanford in a play-off after the two teams finished tied atop the team standings (1,156–1,156).
+Oklahoma State defeated defending champions Stanford in a playoff after the two teams finished tied atop the team standings at 1,156.
 Chip Spratlin, from Auburn, won the individual title.

+Regional qualifiers

+The regionals were played May 18–20.